CE Sabadell FC: Return to second tier and Japanese takeover

+Back in the third tier and ownership changes

 Sabadell had a lot of financial problems after the relegation to Segunda B. Sakamoto sold the club to Aragón-based company Viacron in 2015, with Antoni Reguant becoming president.
 The best sporting achievement of these years was winning the 2015-16 Copa Catalunya, defeating FC Barcelona B in the final in the Nova Creu Alta with goals from Sandro Toscano and Ernest Forgas.

 Esteve Calzada, a former member of FC Barcelona board and a marketing expert, bought the club in 2017.
 Financial difficulties meant that from 2017 to 2019 the club was more concerned with relegation avoidance than real hopes of promotion.
-In August 2019, the club announced an historical agreement with a group of international investors (led by Pau Morilla-Giner), whereby this Group would both bail out the club and achieve majority ownership through periodic capital infusions over the following three years to guarantee institutional stability and financial resources to achieve sustainable success.
-On the back of this, and guided by manager Antonio Hidalgo, the Club secured promotion to the La Liga Smartbank Segunda División in July 2020 by beating Barcelona B 2–1 in the Segunda División B play-offs final after five-years in third division with goals from Aleix Coch and Néstor Querol.
+In August 2019, the club announced an agreement with a group of international investors (led by Pau Morilla-Giner), whereby this group would both bail out the club and achieve majority ownership through periodic capital infusions over the following three years to guarantee institutional stability and financial resources to achieve sustainable success.

+The Hidalgo years: promotion in Marbella and relegation in Miranda

+Former captain Antonio Hidalgo saved the club from relegation to the fourth tier after he was appointed as the new manager with seven games remaining of the season 2018-19 and led the team to promotion to Segunda División in July 2020 by beating Barcelona B 2–1 in the Segunda División B play-offs final after five-years in third division with goals from Aleix Coch and Néstor Querol.